Hatata

+Contents of the two Hatatas/Inquiries

-According to the first hatata, Zera Yacob developed his thinking as an investigation of the light of reason after he had to flee his hometown of Aksum in ca. 1630, because of the persecution by the Portuguese Jesuits and the Ethiopian Emperor Susenyos I, who had converted from Ethiopian Orthodox Christianity to Catholicism in 1622.
-According to Zera Yacob's own text, he lived in a cave for two years, while he wrote the text down more than thirty years later, in 1667.
+According to the first Inquiry (Hatata), the teacher and scribe Zara Yaqob developed his thinking as an investigation of the light of reason after he had to flee his hometown of Aksum in ca. 1630, because of the religious persecution by the Portuguese Jesuits and the Ethiopian Emperor Susenyos I, who had converted from Ethiopian Orthodox Christianity to Catholicism in 1622.
+Zara Yaqob writes that he lived in a cave for two years, while he penned down the text more than thirty years later, in 1668.

-Zera Yacob is most noted for this philosophy surrounding the principle of harmony.
+Zara Yacob is most noted for this philosophy surrounding the principle of harmony.
 He asserted that an action's morality is decided by whether it advances or degrades overall harmony in the world.
 While he did believe in a deity, whom he referred to as God, he criticised several sets of religious beliefs.
 Rather than deriving beliefs from any organized religion, Yacob sought the truth in observing the natural world.
 In Hatata, Zera Yacob applied the idea of a first cause to produce a proof for the existence of God, thus proposing a cosmological argument.
-"If I say that my father and my mother created me, then I must search for the creator of my parents and of the parents of my parents until they arrive at the first who were not created as we [are] but who came into this world in some other way without being generated."
-However, the knowability of God does not depend on human intellect, but "Our soul has the power of having the concept of God and of seeing him mentally.
-God did not give this power purposelessly; as he gave the power, so did he give the reality."
+"If I say that my father and my mother created me, then my parents’ creator and their parents’ creator must still be searched for, until arriving at the first ones who were not conceived like us, but who came into this world in another way, without parents.
+For, if they were conceived, I don't know where their genealogy begins unless I say, ‘There is one being who created them out of nothing, one who was not created, but rather already existed and will exist forever."

+Hence, Zara Yaqob concludes that there has to be a creator god: "I said, 'Therefore, there is a creator', because if there were no creator, then the creation would not have existed.
+Because we exist and are not creators but rather are created, we have to say that there is a creator who fashioned us.
+Further, this creator who fashioned us with the faculties of reason and speech cannot himself be without these faculties of reason and speech, because from the abundance of his reason he created us with the faculty of reason.
+'He understands all things, because he created all things, and he sustains all things'."